rasyidkaromi/RevitAPI/README.md

 Currently there are X AddIn files.
 Each can be accessed/used in Revit 2018 by navigating to the AddIns tab, then clicking external tools on the far left of the screen.
 External tools will have a drop-down list of each AddIn command.

+## References
+References are a big part to coding in visual studio to keep errors at bay.
+Under the Solution Explorer window, right click reference, then click add reference.
+From here you usually will need 5 basic references that I add when starting every new project.
+Add as follows: RevitAPI, RevitAPIUI, PresentationCore, System.Xaml, and WindowsBase.

 ## Copyright
 --